Manipueira, nature's safer solution proven to recover more gold from ore

-Using cassava plant extract as a lixiviant was an idea developed by Marcello Veiga Ph.D.
-Professor Emeritus University of British Columbia Norman B. Kevil Institute of Mining Engineering (whom I quote throughout this description) who along with Pariya Torkaman, conceived and coordinated the experiments combining conventional mechanical processes using gravity and centrifugal force to capture fine gold (“Au”) concentrate after milling, or from tailings ponds waste.
+Using cassava plant extract as a lixiviant was an idea developed by Dr. Marcello Veiga P. Eng., (whom I quote throughout this description), Professor Emeritus University of British Columbia Norman B. Keevil Institute of Mining Engineering who along with Pariya Torkaman, conceived and coordinated the experiments combining conventional mechanical processes using gravity and centrifugal force to capture fine gold concentrate after milling, or from tailings ponds waste.

 This data is detailed in their Publication “Leaching gold with cassava: An option to eliminate mercury use in artisanal gold mining”,